markusa380/pathfinder-infra/README.md

 - Observe logs for any problems (see *Monitoring Logs*)

 ## Reboot the Arma server
+> Note: This is a makeshift solution and will be replaced with a better one in the future.
 - On the AWS web console, navigate to *ECS* and find the ECS cluster
 - In the ECS cluster, open the tasks and identify the Arma server task using the task definition prefixed with `PathfinderInfraStackArmaTask`
 - Stop the task